 The Vieille Charité (pictured, with the little train) also has a very good art book shop, a library and even a small cinema.

-On the modest Place des 13 Coins you might be surprised to find armies of French-speaking tourists.
+On the modest Place des 13 Cantons you might be surprised to find armies of French-speaking tourists.
 They've come to make a pilgrimage to what some visitors regard as one of Marseille's major sights: the setting for the enormously popular television soap opera Plus Belle la Vie.
 Its five million-plus audience comes mainly from francophone countries, though it's also transmitted as far afield as Finland and Bosnia.

 The series takes place in a fictional part of the Old Town called Le Mistral.
 It's actually shot at the Belle de Mai media complex in the northern suburbs of Marseille, but one of the studio sets is a virtual carbon copy of the Bar des 13 Coins on this square.